 Fourth of July and Your Pet

-Fourth of July is a wonderful occasion to celebrate our independence, barbecue, and enjoy the company of friends and family.
-It is also one of the busiest weeks for animal shelters and animal protection agencies.
+Fourth of July is a wonderful occasion to celebrate our independence, but it is also one of the busiest weeks for animal shelters and animal protection agencies.
 Every year at this time, there are problems with pets because they become startled by loud fireworks and run away; become afraid when their owners are entertaining guests at picnics and barbecues who are strangers to them; and suffer from heat exhaustion or heat stroke because their owners don’t give them proper hot-weather care.

-The BPD Animal Protection Unit would like to offer pet owners some helpful tips to keep their pets safe and comfortable during the upcoming July 4th holiday, and through the summer:
+The Boulder Police Department Animal Protection Unit would like to offer pet owners some helpful tips to keep their pets safe and comfortable during the upcoming July 4 holiday, and through the summer:

 - Leave pets at home instead of bringing them to public picnics, fairs, fireworks display, etc. Don’t leave them in your vehicle.
 Even on a 72-degree day, the temperature in a parked car can rise to 116 degrees within an hour.
 That can be deadly for your animals, and cracking windows has little effect on the inside temperature of the vehicle.
 Don’t allow your car to become a coffin.
 Parking in the shade also doesn’t have much effect.

 - When walking dogs, keep them on a leash at all times in the event they panic due to a sudden noise.
 Often, animals that run away are either injured by vehicles or sometimes even other animals.